-For the year ended 31 December 2019, the Company has incurred a loss before income tax of \$1,182,000 and has negative cashflow from operating activities of \$793,000 for the period.
-As at 31 December 2019 the Company has a net current assets of \$2,442,000 and net assets of \$16,998,000.
+For the year ended 31 December 2020, the Company has incurred a loss before income tax of \$2,615,000 (2019: \$1,182,000) and has negative cashflow from operating activities of \$2,755,000 (2019: \$793,000) for the year.
+As at 31 December 2020 the Company has a net current assets of \$403,000 (2019: \$2,442,000) and net assets of \$14,962,000 (2019: \$16,998,000).

-The Company has invested in the exploration and evaluation of its Canning Basin tenements in anticipation of progressing towards development of a gas production facility.
+The Company has invested over time in the exploration and evaluation of its Canning Basin tenements in anticipation of progressing towards development of a gas production facility.
 The Company requires additional funding to continue its planned expanded exploration and evaluation activities and the directors have prepared a cash flow forecast for the next 12 months which indicates the company will have sufficient funds available to it to continue as a going concern, subject to planned fund raising activities.
 The Board continue to evaluate fund raising options and planned equity raising initiatives, including a potential Initial Public Offering, which are draft, indicative, not formally executed and are subject to future financial market conditions present at the time those initiatives are executed.